Le Petit Smith Haut-Lafitte Pessac-Léognan rouge 2022 - Second vin BIO

 About the estate:

-What a journey this estate has been on since 1990, the year Florence and Daniel Cathiard took it over!
-Starting with a Cru Classé in ruins and a vineyard that was virtually abandoned, these two new winemakers—he trained in the retail sector and she in communications—have built a name for themselves that carries real weight.
-First, they set out to produce a wine that undoubtedly ranks among the elite of Bordeaux production, and then to make Smith Haut-Lafitte an essential stop on any wine tourism itinerary.
-While the wines were at times a bit too ripe and oaky in their early days, their style has greatly refined over the past decade.
-The texture of the reds, the controlled extraction with more delicate tannins, result in wines that fit into a more contemporary, less ostentatious style.
+What a journey this estate has been on since 1990, the year Florence and Daniel Cathiard bought it!
+Starting with a Cru Classé in ruins and a vineyard that was virtually abandoned, these two new winemakers—he trained in the retail sector and she in communications—have built a name for themselves that commands respect.
+First, they set out to produce a wine that undoubtedly ranks among the elite of Bordeaux production; then, they turned Smith Haut-Lafitte into a must-visit destination for wine tourism.
+While their wines were at times a bit too ripe and oaky in the early days, their style has greatly refined over the past decade.
+The texture of the reds, combined with carefully controlled extraction and more delicate tannins, results in wines that reflect a more contemporary, less ostentatious style.
 The whites have also followed this trend, with the influence of aging being much less pronounced in recent vintages.
-The success continues unabated: Smith Haut-Lafitte wines are enjoying international acclaim and experiencing strong price growth.
+The success shows no signs of waning: Smith Haut-Lafitte’s wines are enjoying international acclaim and experiencing strong price growth.

 James Suckling